sishii1214/sishii1214.github.io/README.md

 2020.4 - 2023.3 : Graduate school of Science, Kyoto University (doctor course)

 ## Professional Experience
-2021.4 - 2023.3 : Research Fellow of the Japan Society for the Promotion of Science (DC2)
+2021.4 - 2023.3 : Research Fellow of the Japan Society for the Promotion of Science (DC2), Host : Prof. Akio Tamagawa (RIMS).

-2023.4 - 2026.3 (expected) : Research Fellow of the Japan Society for the Promotion of Science (PD)
+2023.4 - 2026.3 (expected) : Research Fellow of the Japan Society for the Promotion of Science (PD), Host : Prof. Kenichi Bannai (Keio).